cbrake/arch-kicad-8/README.md

 This is a fork of git@github.com:cbrake/arch-kicad-8.git that can be used to build and install KiCad 8.0 on Arch Linux.

+This installs in parallel with KiCad 7 as `kicad-nightly` so you can run both 7.0 and 8.0 untill 8.0 is offically release in the KiCad packages.

 ## Install KiCad 8 application from source

 - `git clone https://github.com/cbrake/arch-kicad-8.git`